Use the Lexology Navigator tool to compare the answers in this article with those from 20+ other jurisdictions.

 Are there any default legal requirements as to the selection of a tribunal - for example, concerning the number of arbitrators or their characteristics?

 The parties are free to decide on the number of arbitrators, as long as this is not an even number.
 If the parties fail to specify the number of arbitrators, the tribunal will consist of one arbitrator.
 When the parties fail to agree on a procedure for appointing a three-member tribunal, each party will nominate one arbitrator and the two party-appointed arbitrators will then appoint the presiding arbitrator.
-If a party fails to appoint an arbitrator within the stipulated period, the other party can apply to the chief justice of India (in international commercial arbitration) or the chief justice of the relevant high court (in domestic arbitration) seeking appointment of the arbitrator.
+If a party fails to appoint an arbitrator within the stipulated period, the other party can apply to the Supreme Court or the High Court seeking appointment of the arbitrator.

 Challenging the appointment of an arbitrator